-Push the lever up 1 or down 2 to the point where you incur resistance and then release it.
+Push the lever up 1 or down 2 to the point where you incur resistance and then release the lever.
 The turn signal will flash several times.
 The corresponding warning lamp will also flash.

 Switching main beam on and off